Sruthyvg/Mini-Project/README.md

 13. Gender‑wise Attrition
 Attrition is slightly higher among males/females (depends on your dataset), showing a small gender‑based variation.

-**Executive Summary**
-Employee attrition is primarily driven by younger-mid employees, high‑travel roles, overtime workload, and lower income levels.
-Departments such as Sales and R&D show higher turnover, especially in roles like Sales Representative and Laboratory Technician.
-Employees with low job satisfaction and those in their first two years at the company are at the highest risk of leaving.
-These insights highlight the need for improved onboarding, workload management, and compensation strategies to reduce tur
+Executive Summary – Employee Attrition Analysis

+Employee attrition remains a significant challenge, with 237 employees leaving out of a 1,470‑member workforce.
+The analysis reveals that turnover is not random—it is strongly influenced by specific demographic, behavioural, and job‑related factors.

+Attrition is highest among mid‑career employees (ages 30–45) and those in their first two years at the company, signalling issues with career progression, onboarding effectiveness, and early engagement.
+Departments such as Sales and Research & Development show elevated turnover, particularly in roles like Sales Representative, Laboratory Technician, and Research Scientist, indicating role‑specific pressures and potential gaps in support or development opportunities.

+Workload imbalance emerges as a major driver: employees working overtime and those with frequent business travel show significantly higher attrition, highlighting concerns around work‑life balance.
+Compensation also plays a critical role—lower‑income employees are more likely to leave, suggesting the need for competitive pay structures.
+Additionally, employees reporting low job satisfaction (levels 1–2) exhibit the highest attrition, reinforcing the importance of employee experience and engagement.

+Distance from home shows a moderate impact, particularly for travel‑heavy roles, while gender‑based differences in attrition remain minimal.

+Overall, the findings point to a combination of workload, compensation, job satisfaction, and early‑stage employee experience as the primary drivers of turnover.
+Addressing these areas through improved onboarding, targeted retention programs, workload management, and competitive compensation strategies will be essential for reducing attrition and strengthening long‑term workforce stability.